why no libraries

 return original

-}you save the original termios state so you can restore it when you exit. if you forget this step your terminal is cooked (pun intended) — no echo, no line editing, you'll have to close the tab.
+}you save the original termios state so you can restore it on exit. forget this step and the terminal is cooked (pun intended). no echo, no line editing, you'll have to close the tab.
 ECHO stops the terminal from printing what you type.
 ICANON disables line buffering so you get bytes one at a time.
-ISIG disables ctrl-c and ctrl-z signals because we want to handle those ourselves.
+ISIG disables ctrl-c and ctrl-z signals because we handle those ourselves.

 the alternate screen buffer

-this one blew my mind when I first learned about it. terminals have two screen buffers — the normal one with your scrollback history and an alternate one that programs like vim use. when you enter the alternate buffer your scrollback is preserved and when you leave it everything goes back to how it was. it's just an escape sequence.
+terminals have two screen buffers: the normal one with scrollback history and an alternate one that programs like vim use. entering the alternate buffer preserves scrollback. leaving it restores everything. it's one escape sequence.

 ENTER_ALT_SCREEN :: "\x1b[?1049h"